-The Center is celebrating the acquisition of nearly 500 LGBT (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning) themed books.
+The Center is celebrating the acquisition of over 500 LGBT (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning) themed books.
 Donations from several well-known librarians have resulted in quick growth for this genre within the Center's collection, making it the largest such collection of LGBTQ books for young readers in any library in the USA.

 Michael Cart gave the initial 200+ books.
 Cart, who lives in Indiana, is the former director of the Beverly Hills Public Library.
 He is an author, editor, and leader in the American Library Association (ALA), where he received the Grolier Award for lifetime achievement in promoting literature for young people.
 He recently made headlines as an organized group worked to have his anthology Love and Sex: Ten Stories of Truth banned from a high school in Mount Holly, New York.